RussHewgill/unjosefizer/README.md

 Unjosefizer is a Rust application that will load a `.3mf` file saved by Bambu Studio/Orca Slicer, and convert it to a `.3mf` that can be read by Prusaslicer, while maintaining the MMU painting.

+## Update v0.2

+Prusaslicer has since added this function, so I decided to do something else that they can't:

+### Splitting models without losing the painting

+- to do this, use Prusaslicer to save a 3mf containing two copies of the model:
+  - One painted, that isn't split
+  - One split, with no painting
+- Load the file and process it under the "Splitting" tab
+- The newly created file will contain the split model with the paint copied over

 ## Caveats

 - **Do not use on files you haven't backed up!**